 B vitamins are the foundations for a healthy brain and mental state.
-Much like omega-3s.
-However, some diets can lack certain B vitamins, such as B6 and B12.
-These two are known to play a key role in neurological health, even more so than some other B vitamins.
+However, some people are deficient in certain B vitamins, such as B6 and B12.
+These two are known to play an important role in neurological health, even more so than other B vitamins.
 For this reason, taking a high-quality B complex can be a great way to improve your mental well-being.
 (17)

 Vitamin C is a simple yet powerful vitamin for fighting stress and stressful thoughts.
-It helps the body better deal with pressure, along with boosting your immune system and antioxidant defense.
-Vitamin C also protects the neurons from damage.
-This is thanks to it being a powerful free radical scavenger.
+It helps the body better deal with pressure, along with boosting your immune system and antioxidant defenses.
+Vitamin C also protects your neurons from damage caused by oxidative stress.
 (18)

-CBD is perfectly legal in many countries, including in the USA.
-Many athletes, busy people, and professionals use it to improve their mood, mental energy, muscle recovery, and resilience to stress.
+Many athletes and professionals use CBD to improve their mood, mental energy, muscle recovery, and resilience to stress.

-Unlike THC, a CBD isolate won’t cause any of those psychoactive effects that cannabis is known for.
-Instead, it will help you sleep better, reduce anxiety, and promote physical vitality and cognitive wellness.
-CBD is particularly good at calming the racing mind down.
+CBD is particularly good at calming racing thoughts.
 (19) Which is why people who meditate love to use it – as it can improve the mindfulness practice.

-CBD is also very well tolerated by most people.
+CBD is very well tolerated and non-toxic.
 It is available in various forms – including capsules, oils, and edibles.
-Make sure to check if CBD is legal in your country before ordering it, though.
+In many countries it’s perfectly legal, including in the U.S. However, if you live in another country, make sure to double check before ordering it.